Sections: Our Visits To China |

 The Village Children's Art Project

-In 2005 our niece Michelle, who lives in Gresham, Oregon organized an art project and went back to the village for 10 days.
+Our niece Michelle organized an art project and went back to the village for 10 days.
 She brought watercolor paints, crayons and paper to the school.
 It was the first time the children had ever used such materials.
 It was a challenge at first to get the projects started.
 They had to pump water from the well in the school courtyard.
 They had nothing to mix the paints in, so the principal sent some of the children home to bring their rice bowls back.
 The paints were mixed in their rice bowls.
 North Gresham Grade School and the Gresham Lions Supper Club donated art supplies for this project.
 The proceeds from the sales will go back to the village school for future art supplies.
 The lesson plan for the children was to paint self-portraits.
 They were nervous at first and not sure how to start.
 Freethinking was a totally new concept for them.
 The children's self portraits turned out wonderful!
-To share them we have put the pictures on note cards and they are available online from The Han Collection.

 Original Chinese Lotus Paintings